Omega: A manufacturable chipset for utility-scale quantum computing

 We’ve extended this to photon-number resolution, critical for entanglement and error reduction.

-EFFICIENCY ~ 99%
+ON-CHIP EFFICIENCY ~ 98%

 Yielding record-breaking quantum performance metrics